Etzhak/Etzhak/README.md

-- 👋 Hi, I’m @Etzhak
+- 👋 Hi, I’m @Yitzhak
-- 👀 I’m interested in ...
-Learning
+- 👀 interested in finding a job
-- 🌱 I’m currently learning ...
-JavaScript; QA and Automation
+- 🌱 Finished Studies at SVCollege QA Automation Engineer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ looking to collaborate on Projects as a QA automation Engineer
-- 📫 How to reach me ...
+- 📫 Available on my mail adress: etzhak@gmail.com